sebtiburzio/PAC_model_matlab/README.md

 https://github.com/sebtiburzio/PAC_model_matlab/assets/95340175/9968affd-c4e2-4f4b-82fa-2cf3014d43c5

 ## Object Properties
 The object properties determined through the parameter identification experiments are saved in the `object_parameters` directory, and should be loaded in the script initialisation.
-There are two sets: those in the main directory were determined with the 2 stage process (k and theta_bar from static data, then beta from dynamic data), while those in the sub directory `full_dynamic_id` were determined from dynamic data only.
+There are two sets: those in the main directory were determined with the 2 stage process (k and theta_bar from static data, then beta from dynamic data), while those in the sub directory `full_dynamic_id` were determined from dynamic data only

-[^1]: *!!!
-CORRIGENDUM D: !!!* Eqn (5) defines G as J^T multipying the integrals; actually the Jacobian operator should be applied to the integrals